Should Injectors Use Needles vs Cannula for Dermal Fillers Injections?

 - Many clinicians also say they like being able to feel the resistance from the underlying dermal structures when using a cannula – whereas a needle can penetrate/bypasses layers where the clinician actually wants to place the dermal filler solution.

-Risks or complications from cannula injecting methods may include (but not be limited to):
+Risks or complications from cannula injecting methods may include

-- Not all fillers can be readily injected using a cannula vs a needle: more viscous fillers may require a needle
+- Not all fillers can be readily injected using a cannula vs a needle: more viscous fillers may also require a needle

 - Some practitioners claim they have LESS filler placement precision using cannula.